 3A-5.
-Performance Measures: Job and Income Growth Describe: (1) the strategies that have been implemented to increase access to employment and mainstream benefits; (2) how the CoC program-funded projects have been assisted to implement the strategies; (3) how the CoC is working with mainstream employment organizations to help individuals and families increase their cash income; and (4) the organization or position that is responsible for overseeing the CoC's strategy to increase job and income growth from employment, nonemployment including mainstream benefits. (limit 1000 characters)
+Job and Income Growth.
+Applicants must:

+- (1) describe the CoC's strategy to increase access to employment and non-employment cash sources; - (2) describe how the CoC works with mainstream employment organizations to help individuals and families increase their cash income; and - (3) provide the organization name or position title that is responsible for overseeing the CoC's strategy to increase job and income growth from employment. (limit 2,000 characters)